bnlconsulting/html5-standards/src/content/en/general.md

-# Isobar Front-end Code Standards
+# BNL Front-end Code Standards

 ## Introduction

-This document contains the guidelines and best practices for the front-end web development team at Isobar.
+This document contains the guidelines and best practices for the front-end web development team at BNL.

 Each item here represents either: